swiftlang/swift-evolution/proposals/0300-continuation.md

 function returns, the task is suspended.
 The task must then be brought out of the suspended state by invoking one of the continuation's `resume` methods.
-Note that `resume` immediately returns control to the caller after transitioning the task out of its suspended state; The task itself does not actually resume execution until its executor reschedules it.
+Note that `resume` immediately returns control to the caller after transitioning the task out of its suspended state; the task itself does not actually resume execution until its executor reschedules it.
 The argument to `resume(returning:)` becomes the return value of `withUnsafe*Continuation` when the task resumes execution.
-With an `UnsafeThrowingContinuation`, `resume(throwing:)` can be used instead to make the task resume by propagating the given error.
+`resume(throwing:)` can be used instead to make the task resume by propagating the given error.
+As a convenience, given a `Result`, `resume(with:)` can be used to resume the task by returning normally or raising an error according to the state of the `Result`.
+If the `operation` raises an uncaught error before returning, this behaves as if the operation had invoked `resume(throwing:)` with the error.

 If the return type of `withUnsafe*Continuation` is `Void`, one must specify a value of `()` when calling `resume(returning:)`.
 Doing so produces some